hakanErgin/projects-board/README.md

 - Install [this package](https://github.com/marmelab/json-graphql-server) using `npm install -g json-graphql-server`
 - While in `projects-board` directory, launch the server using `json-graphql-server db.json --p 5000` to server `db.json` on `http://localhost:5000/`
 - In the same directory, using another terminal window; start React client UI using `npm start`

+### Other

+Things to improve:

+- Code can be structurally improved and DRY'ed.
+I.e: `addproject` and `editproject` components can be merged
+- More cache updating functions can be added so that we don't have to refetch data